by Olivia Brennan.

-Olivia Brennan recently had the opportunity to speak with Neil Landau who has served as a story consultant for some of the most recognised films studios including; Sony Pictures, Columbia Pictures, and Universal as well as working on films such as Jurassic Park and Stir of Echoes.
+Olivia Brennan recently had the opportunity to speak with Neil Landau who has served as a story consultant for some of the most recognized film studios including; Sony Pictures, Columbia Pictures, and Universal as well as working on films such as Jurassic Park and Stir of Echoes.

 Olivia: Traditional TV has seen a drastic change in the way an audience can consume a vast variety of shows with streaming platforms such as Netflix.
 Considering the more diverse genres and projects that are available to audiences now, what advice do you have for writers looking to write the next standout hit show?

-Olivia: Would you agree that there are now more opportunities for emerging writers with streaming platforms, and what tips would you give to writers to utilise these opportunities?
+Olivia: Would you agree that there are now more opportunities for emerging writers with streaming platforms, and what tips would you give to writers to utilize these opportunities?

-Olivia: What would you consider the most obvious differences in formatting when writing for streaming platforms such as Netflix, for example; the audience no longer must sit through adverts or stick with an episode if it’s no longer interesting them?
+Olivia: What would you consider the most obvious differences in formatting when writing for streaming platforms such as Netflix?
+For example; the audience no longer must sit through adverts or stick with an episode if it’s no longer interesting to them.

 Neil: A serialized, contiguous storyline requires both a strong central question about What’s Going to Happen Next by the end of the season and a strong central mystery about something that happened in the past that is unresolved and demands resolution.
 Audiences are always more compelled by what they don’t know than by what they already know, so embrace the mysteries and questions; judiciously spread them out along the journey.
 Every great story needs “Narrative Drive” and the destination is always the truth.